tystr/TystrSendgridBundle/README.md

 Installation
 ----------------------------------

-### Via Composer
+### Composer

-Simply add the following to your project's composer.json file:
+Require the package with the following command:

-    "tystr/sendgrid-bundle": "*"
+    $ composer.phar require tystr/sendgrid-bundle

 Configuration
 -------------